 - The Oprah Winfrey Show aired for the very first time on September 8, 1986.

 - Changed the Discovery Channel to OWN: The Oprah Winfrey Network on January 15, 2008.

 Oprah Winfrey is a goal setter and a goal getter.
 What can we learn about getting results through goal setting?
-In this post I decided to share articles that have helped me reach my goals by one of my favor authors, Brian Tracy.
-Below are links to a number of Brian’s most popular blog post on goal setting:
+In this post I decided to share articles that have helped me reach my goals by one of my favorite authors, Brian Tracy.
+Below are links to a number of Brian’s most popular blog posts on goal setting:

 - Setting Goals and Objectives: 5 Myths